The Omaha System: A Key to Practice, Documentation, and Information Management, Reprinted 2nd Edition

 Description

 The Omaha System is a comprehensive, standardized terminology that exists in the public domain (open source).
 It is based on rigorous and extensive research.
-It consists of three integrated components: the Problem Classification Scheme (assessment), the Intervention Scheme (plans, pathways, and services), and the Problem Rating Scale for Outcomes (evaluation).
+It consists of three integrated components: the Problem Classification Scheme (assessment), the Intervention Scheme (care plans and services), and the Problem Rating Scale for Outcomes (evaluation).
 It provides the structure, terms, and codes to document client needs and strengths, describe clinician interventions, and measure client outcomes with a best practices/evidence-based practice approach.

 The Omaha System provides a framework for integrating and sharing clinical data.
 It was designed to be computer-compatible from the onset.
 It facilitates interoperability among users and computer software developers, and has the potential for use in personal health records.
 It meets numerous national guidelines and regulations including the American Nurses Association, Joint Commission, CHAP, and SNOMED CT®.